Skip to main content

 Administrative Operations

-The Azure Database for PostgreSQL - Administrative Operations dashboard provides insights on Top 10 operations that caused the most errors, Distribution by Operation Type (Read, Write, and Delete), Distribution by Operations, Recent Write Operations, Recent Delete Operations, Users/Applications by Operation type, and Distribution by Status.
+The Azure Database for PostgreSQL - Administrative Operations dashboard provides insights on the top 10 operations that caused the most errors, Distribution by Operation Type (Read, Write, and Delete), Distribution by Operations, Recent Write Operations, Recent Delete Operations, Users/Applications by Operation type, and Distribution by Status.

 Azure Database for PostgreSql - Administrative Operations